msilis/literate-meme/README.md

 ## Installation

 ### Requirements
--MongoDB
--Node.js
+- MongoDB
+- Node.js

--Download the repository or zip file.
+- Download the repository or zip file.
--Open console and go to where you unzipped the downloaded file and open `toDoApp-backend` -Run `npm install` to download all dependencies for backend -Open `todoapp-frontend` in console and run `npm install` to download all dependencies for frontend -To start server, while in the backend folder, type `npm start` -To start application, while in the frontend folder, type `npm start`
+- Open console and go to where you unzipped the downloaded file and open `toDoApp-backend`
+- Run `npm install` to download all dependencies for backend
+- Open `todoapp-frontend` in console and run `npm install` to download all dependencies for frontend
+- To start server, while in the backend folder, type `npm start`
+- To start application, while in the frontend folder, type `npm start`

 If all was well, server should be running at localhost:3001 and frontend should be running at localhost:3000.